Package insert / product label

 Medically reviewed by Drugs.com.
 Last updated on Sep 1, 2023.

-Dapsone-USP, 4,4'-diaminodiphenylsulfone (DDS), is a primary treatment for Dermatitis herpetiformis.
+Dapsone-USP, 4,4’-sulfonyl dianiline, is a primary treatment for Dermatitis herpetiformis.
 It is an antibacterial drug for susceptible cases of leprosy.
-It is a white, odorless crystalline powder, practically in-soluble in water and insoluble in fixed and vegetable oils.
+It is a white to creamy white crystalline powder, very slightly soluble in water, sparingly soluble in alcohol, soluble in acetone and dilute mineral acids.

-Dapsone is issued on prescription in tablets of 25 and 100 mg for oral use.
+Dapsone is issued on prescription in tablets of 25 mg and 100 mg for oral use.

 Actions: The mechanism of action in Dermatitis herpetiformis has not been established.
 By the kinetic method in mice, Dapsone is bactericidal as well as bacteriostatic against Mycobacterium leprae.

 Absorption and Excretion: Dapsone, when given orally, is rapidly and almost completely absorbed.
 About 85 percent of the daily intake is recoverable from the urine mainly in the form of water-soluble metabolites.
 Excretion of the drug is slow and a constant blood level can be maintained with the usual dosage.